Celebrating Workplace Learning – Did You Know?

 Things I Wish I’d Known…

-If you have someone in your organisation who is new to managing employees or dealing with employee matters, it’s important to ensure that they are appropriately supported when they are starting out.
+If you have someone in your business who is new to managing employees or dealing with employee matters, it’s important to ensure that they are appropriately supported when they are starting out.
 It may be that they have just been promoted, they are taking on some additional responsibilities or they have been newly recruited and are being trained up for the role.
-The provision of support and training will not only be beneficial to the employee but can help to secure better outcomes for your organisation as its more likely that matters will be dealt with lawfully and appropriately.
+The provision of support and training will not only be beneficial to the employee but can help to secure better outcomes for your business as its more likely that matters will be dealt with lawfully and appropriately.

 Here’s some top tips for setting up for success those who are new to dealing with employee matters: